Comprehensive Lawn Care Guide for Sarasota Homeowners

 Slow-growing but dense, it handles heat well and requires less mowing.

-Each grass type has specific care needs, so tailor your seasonal tasks accordingly.
+Each grass type has specific care needs, so I tailor my seasonal tasks accordingly.

 Tips for Sustainable Lawn Care